DianaP5/geoserver/ESOF-docs/Report 1.md

 [Example of a rejected GISP](https://github.com/geoserver/geoserver/wiki/GSIP-125---Layer-with-Service-Security)

+The developers use JIRA issue tracker to keep tabs on these proposals.

 #### Design and implementation

 The project’s design is very collaborative and transparent to the userbase which can itself take part in the discussion.
 Even the core developers and PSC members have to go through GSIP process to make major changes.